ayr-ton/awesome-geek-podcasts/README.md

 ## In Arabic
 * [Ask Developer](http://www.askdeveloper.com/) - An online audio podcast in Egyptian Arabic dialect discusses the technology and software development landscape in Egypt and Middle East.
-* [Null++](https://nullplus.plus) - An Egyptian Arabic podcast Powered By Cairo's Facebook Developers Circle Co-Leads.
-This podcast aims to provide valuable techie bites for MENA's Software Professionals and help them step up with their careers.
 * [Tech and Coffee](https://anchor.fm/iahmadzain/episodes/S1E10-Tech-Chat-with-Ahmed-Essam--The-Pragmatic-Programmer-eie4eo) - About technology and its pioneers.
 * [Essam Cafe](https://essamcafe.com/) - Weekly episodes with people, possibly we agree or disagree with them, it is important to learn and benefit from some and a small weekly episode on a random topic from the Twitter nominations.
 * [Tech Tracks](https://podu.me/shows/show/77/tech-tracks) An Egyptian Arabic podcast discussess technology news.